Throughout my life I have always felt torn between tradition and adventure.

 I am usually very hesitant to discuss my exercise habits and routines.
 It can be discouraging to talk about a practice that isn’t helping me make health strides at the pace of “the Biggest Loser”.

 Since New Year’s I have set out some routines and goals for myself.
-Despite the 5:15 wake up, I have been faithfully swimming two miles a week (one mile on two days) and running/walking on the treadmill 2 miles.
+Despite the 5:15 wake up, I have been faithfully swimming two miles a week, (one mile on two days) and running/walking on the treadmill 2 miles, and currently looking for Martial Arts Near Me since I want to get into the sport.
 M/W/F. I also do some Leslie Sansone videos and skate and hike with the girls during the week.

 My first goal on the treadmill was to finish the two miles in 30 minutes flat.
 That isn’t anything a runner would write home about, but when I hit that goal today (with 1 minute 40sec left over!)
 I was beaming from ear to ear.
 There is something about measurable, achievable goals that make a person feel fantastic!